 2.4 Each Party shall ensure that CLI data is conveyed in accordance with the CLI Guidelines.

-2.5 Except as provided in paragraph 3, or as otherwise agreed in writing by the Parties, if a Geographic Number provider or an NGN Service Provider who has ported its Number from the Range Holder System to the Gaining CP System, subsequently ceases service with the Gaining CP System, the ported Number shall revert to the Range Holder for use in the Range Holder System.
+2.5 Except as provided in paragraph 3, or as otherwise agreed in writing by the Parties, if a Geographic Number provider or an NGN Service Provider who has ported its Number from the Range Holder System to the Gaining CP System, subsequently ceases service with the Gaining CP System, the Ported Number shall revert to the Range Holder for use in the Range Holder System.

-2.6 Each Party shall correct faults which occur in its System which affect the conveyance of Calls to ported Numbers in accordance with such Party’s normal engineering practices.
+2.6 Each Party shall correct faults which occur in its System which affect the conveyance of Calls to Ported Numbers in accordance with such Party’s normal engineering practices.
 For the avoidance of doubt, neither Party warrants that its System is, or will be, free from faults.

-2.7 The Parties agree, for the purposes of the provision of this service (including ported number order handling), to operate in general accordance with the Process Manuals.
+2.7 The Parties agree, for the purposes of the provision of this service (including Ported Number order handling), to operate in general accordance with the Process Manuals.

-2.8 Both BT and the Operator are responsible for applying the Gaining CP’s Porting Prefix when numbers are exported from their respective number ranges.
+2.8 The Donor CP is responsible for applying the Gaining CP’s Porting Prefix when numbers are exported from their respective number ranges.

 2.9 If: